awsdocs/amazon-eks-user-guide/doc_source/cni-network-policy.md

    1. Expand the **Optional configuration settings**\.

    1. Enter the top\-level JSON key `"nodeAgent":` and value is an object with a key `"enableCloudWatchLogs":` and value of `"true"` in **Configuration values**\.
 The resulting text must be a valid JSON object\.
-The following example shows both network policy and the network policy logs are enabled:
+The following example shows network policy and the network policy logs are enabled, and the logs are sent to CloudWatch Logs:

       ```
       {
           "enableNetworkPolicy": "true",
           "nodeAgent": {
+              "enablePolicyEventLogs": "true",
-              "enableCloudWatchLogs": "true"
+              "enableCloudWatchLogs": "true",
           }
       }
       ```

 The following screenshot shows an example of this scenario\.

-![\[AWS Management Console showing the VPC CNI add-on with network policy and CloudWatch Logs in the optional configuration.\]](http://docs.aws.amazon.com/eks/latest/userguide/images/console-cni-config-network-policy-logs.png)
+![\[AWS Management Console showing the VPC CNI add-on with network policy and CloudWatch Logs in the optional configuration.\]](http://docs.aws.amazon.com/eks/latest/userguide/images/console-cni-config-network-policy-logs-cwl.png)

 ------
 #### [ AWS CLI ]